pallaviroyal/coursera-machine-learning/README.md

 Machine Learning course given by Andrew Ng from Stanford University

 ## Machine Learning
-Machine Learning is the science of getting computers to learn, without being explicitly programmed.
+Machine Learning is the science of getting computers to learn, without being explicitly programmed - Andrew Ng.